 In recent years, the advent of new learning procedures and the availability of high speed parallel supercomputers have given rise to a renewed interest in connectionist models of intelligence[1].
 These models are particularly interesting for cognitive tasks that require massive constraint satisfaction, i.e., the parallel evaluation of many clues and facts and their interpretation in the light of numerous interrelated constraints.
-Because of the farreaching implications to speech recognition, neural networks have recently been compared with other pattern recognition classifiers[2] and with other speech recognition techniques (see [3] for review).
-Although a number of studies report encouraging recognition performance, superior performance figures in comparison to existing techniques are needed before neural networks can be considered as a viable alternative for speech recognition systems.
-One possible explanation for the mixed performance results obtained so far might be given by the inability of most neural network architectures to deal properly with the dynamic nature of speech.
-Two important aspects of this are for a network to represent temporal relationships between acoustic events, while at the same time providing for invariance under translation in time.
+Because of the far-reaching implications to speech recognition, neural networks have recently been compared with other pattern recognition classifiers[2] and explored as alternative to other speech recognition techniques (see [2,3] for review).
+Some of these studies report very incouraging performance results[4], but others show neural nets as underperforming existing techniques.
+One possible explanation for the mixed comparative performance results so far might be given by the inability of many neural network architectures to deal properly with the dynamic nature of speech.
+Various solutions to this problem, however, are now beginning to emerge[5,6,7,8] and continued work in this area is likely to lead to more powerful speech recognition systems in the future.

+To capture the dynamic nature of speech a network must be able to 1.) represent temporal relationships between acoustic events, while at the same time 2.) provide for invariance under translation in time.
 The specific movement of a formant in time, for example, is an important cue to determining the identity of a voiced stop, but it is irrelevant whether the same set of events occurs a little sooner or later in the course of time.
 Without translation invariance a neural net requires precise segmentation, to align the input pattern properly.
 Since this is not always possible in practice, learned features tend to get blurred (in order to accommodate slight misalignments) and their performance deteriorates.
 In the present paper, we describe a Time Delay Neural Network (TDNN), which addresses both of these aspects.
 We demonstrate through extensive performance evaluation that superior recognition results can be achieved.